Skip to main content

 Scientists believe large algal blooms in Florida started from natural causes, but have been made worse by human impact on the environment.
 This has occurred primarily through addition to the land of excess nutrients (mainly nitrogen and phosphorus).
 Another impact is land-use decisions that permit nutrients to more quickly reach inland and coastal waters.

 Climate change also plays a role.
 For instance, rising water temperatures and sea levels have enabled faster-growing algae.
-In addition, saltwater intrusion encourage saltwater blooms to move closer to shore.
+In addition, saltwater intrusion encourages saltwater blooms to move closer to shore.

 Potential Solutions